-"The Gaspé Peninsula tween workers would have CISSS is the bearer of the decision and the measures put Upon the promise of in place to consolidate the service, but with the support of the ministry.
+"The Gaspé Peninsula cision and the measures put Upon the promise of in place to consolidate the service, but with the support of the ministry.
 We want to make sure that the ministry understands what is going on and that it supports us in this," also says the president and CEO.

-"Activities gradually re-"Citizens are not fooled. sumed at the end of January and reached 100% by the beginning of February," points out Mr. Pelletier.
+and reached 100% by the beginning of February," points out Mr. Pelletier.